UF/IFAS Human Resources, Diversity and Inclusion

 More simply put, the ethnic balance of people contacted throughout the entire year in a County Major Program should be within 4% of the ethnic balance of the total targeted audience.
 Actions (affirmative steps) to be taken to achieve parity in those specific county major programs are to be listed in the next year’s county POW.

 The minimum all reasonable efforts to achieve parity required by Extension faculty includes all of the following actions

 - Use of all available mass media (radio, newspaper, TV) to inform potential recipients of programs and opportunities to participate.

 - Personal letters and circulars addressed to define potential recipients inviting them to participate, including dates and places or meetings of other planned activity.

 - Personal visits by Extension staff members to a representative number of defined potential recipient in the geographically defined areas to encourage

-Questions regarding components of this plan may be forwarded to the UF/IFAS Personnel Affairs office at (352) 392-4777
+Questions regarding components of this plan may be forwarded to the UF/IFAS Office of Human Resources, Diversity and Inclusion office at (352) 392-4777

 Faculty and support staff work in joint appointments in Teaching, Research, and Extension.